 Hi there.
 My name is Kat Kinsman.
 I’m a writer and editor based in New York City.
-I usually cover food (I’m editor at large and former editor-in-chief of Tasting Table, and former managing editor of CNN Eatocracy), but as I started writing more about my own experiences with mental health, people in the food world started talking to me about their own struggles.
+I wrote a book called Hi, Anxiety: Life With a Bad Case of Nerves.
+I usually cover food (I’m senior food and drinks editor at Extra Crispy, former editor at large and editor-in-chief of Tasting Table, and former managing editor of CNN Eatocracy), but as I started writing more about my own experiences with mental health, people in the food world started talking to me about their own struggles.

 Depression, anxiety, addiction, eating disorders and more.
 They run rampant in the food community, and they’re so rarely discussed, let alone treated.
 We owe a debt of pleasure to the chefs, servers, bartenders, purveyors, farmers and journalists who make up the food community, and so many of them are isolated in their pain and illness.
 I cannot sit by idly as people I care about suffer, so I started Chefs with Issues.